janko/rodauth-rails/README.md

 ## Working with JWT

-To work with JWT, you'll need to enable json in `Roda`, and the [JWT plugin][Rodauth JWT documentation]
+To use Rodauth's [JWT feature], you'll need to load Roda's JSON support:

 ```rb
 # lib/rodauth_app.rb